FIVE MOST SURPRISING FINDS

 The Numbers Nobody Quotes

-Poverty rates: Black veterans have poverty rates roughly half those of Black non-veterans.
-The combination of military income, education benefits, VA healthcare, and transferable skills creates an economic floor that keeps Black veteran families out of the poverty that consumes one in five Black non-veteran households.
+Poverty rates.
+Black veterans have poverty rates roughly half those of Black non-veterans.
+The combination of military income, education benefits, VA healthcare, and transferable skills creates an economic floor that keeps Black veteran families out of the poverty consuming one in five Black non-veteran households.

 Homeownership